 Nissan launched the first generation Note in 2006 and the second generation followed in 2012.
 8 years later, the third-generation model comes out featuring a striking design, advanced electrification and autonomous drive tech.
 Heavy revisions bring the Note visually up to date with Nissan’s other vehicles (including the freshly designed logo) and a much needed interior upgrade would make the package very appealing.

 Nissan Note for India?

 Nissan has reserved the Note e-Power for the Japanese market and the redesigned Note III could mark the return of the nameplate in the international market with compelling features like electrification and autonomous drive tech.

 The second generation Note was considered for India around 2010 but Nissan launched the Micra, Sunny, Terrano and Evalia to address the mass-market segments.
 Around the middle of the last decade, Nissan was considering launching e-Power series-hybrid EVs in India, and so, it was testing the previous generation Note e-Power here in 2017.
-However, there haven’t been any developments beyond that and the company seems to be no longer interested in bringing e-Power models to our market due to the lack of government support.
-We’d imagine that a lot is riding on the Nissan Magnite and its acceptance would determine the fate of the Japanese brand in this country.
+However, there haven’t been any developments beyond that and the company seems to be no longer interested in bringing e-Power models to our market due to the lack of special government support for hybrid vehicles.
+We’d imagine that a lot is riding on the Nissan Magnite and its long-term acceptance would determine the fate of the Japanese brand in this country.